top of page

 The OSS Agency

-The OSS system is an integrated electronic system managed and administered by the OSS Agency to implement risk-based business licensing.
-The OSS system is governed by the OSS Agency, namely the government agency that administers government affairs in investment coordination.
+The OSS system is an electronically integrated system managed and organized by the OSS Agency for the implementation of Risk-Based Business Licensing.
+The OSS system is governed by the OSS Agency, namely the government agency that administers the government affairs in investment coordination.

-OSS Agency has the authority to issue NIB and to revoke NIB for low to high-risk business activities.
-OSS Agency can give unverified business activities standard certificates for business activities with medium high-risk levels.
-Business licensing, issued by the OSS Agency, shall follow the norms, standards, procedures, and criteria set by the central government.
-The issuance of business licensing shall be carried out by
+The OSS Agency holds the authority to issue NIBs and to also revoke NIBs for low to high-risk business activities.
+The OSS Agency may also grant unverified business activities standard certificates to business activities with medium high-risk levels.
+Business licensing, issued by the OSS Agency, shall follow the norms, standards, procedures, and criteria set by the central government and regional governments.
+The issuance of business license shall be carried out by:

-• The OSS Agency on behalf of ministers/heads of governor;
+• the OSS Agency on behalf of ministers/heads of agencies;

 • KEK administrators; and